yegor256/blog/_drafts/reflection.md

 is `make`.
-It expects the name of the "operator" to be provided and then, using [`Class.forName()`](https://docs.oracle.com/javase/8/docs/api/java/lang/Class.html#forName-java.lang.String-) from Java Reflection API, constructs the name of the class, finds it in the [classpath](https://docs.oracle.com/javase/tutorial/essential/environment/paths.html), and makes an instance of it.
-Say, there are two classes both implementing the interface `Operator`:
+It expects the name of the "operator" to be provided and then, using [`Class.forName()`](https://docs.oracle.com/javase/8/docs/api/java/lang/Class.html#forName-java.lang.String-) from the Java Reflection API, constructs the name of the class, finds it in the [classpath](https://docs.oracle.com/javase/tutorial/essential/environment/paths.html), and makes an instance of it.
+Now, say there are two classes both implementing the interface `Operator`:

 {% highlight java %}